wefang/funcode/README.md

 5. Compute FUNCODE CO-V scores for sequence DHS pairs with nearby gene homology, and calls significantly conserved pairs

+6. Code to produce the score tracks in UCSC genome browser

+7. Code to reproduce analyses in the manuscript

 For details on each step, see README in the corresponding sub-directories.

 Report bugs and provide suggestions by sending email to: